TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Interface injection
 -------------------

-Apart from constructor injection and inject*() method injection, there is another useful dependency injection scenario.
+Apart from constructor injection and :php:`inject*()` method injection, there is another useful dependency injection scenario.
 Look at this example:

 .. code-block:: php